Modeling (without statistics)

 xpsi.Spacetime.Spacetime

-We can instanciate the spacetime by defining all parameters with a given value.
+We can instantiate the spacetime by defining all parameters with a given value.
 In this case, all parameters will be fixed because the bounds are not specified (empty dictionary).
 Note that all parameters must be defined at least once in ``bounds`` or ``values``.

 [3]: